-Extra Credit: A handout and discussion to explain the extra credit options will be provided early in the semester.
+Project: A handout and discussion to explain the project fully will be provided when appropriate.
 All guidelines including due dates will be provided in the handout.

 Course Grade Summary Breakdown: Each of the components of class described above will be assigned the following weights to determine your final score: